 –Le radeau de la méduse, by Georg Kaiser, directed by Thomas Jolly.
 Monday, 7 August, 21.30.

 It’s a text from the 1940s.
 A boat full of children was torpedoed.
 They were twelve in the boat when, finally, they realize they are 13 – the infamous number.
 As a mini-society, how do we live and survive in this space?
 This is where we realize that the human can go very far in survival.
 It is a magnificent proposal, in a boat, in the middle of Fort Antoine.
 It’s going to be sumptuous.

 –Les résidents, by Emmanuelle Hiron performed by the “l’Unijambiste” company.
 Monday, 14 August, 21.30.

-The final performance for the 47th edition, according to Jo Bulitt: “A contemporary piece from a company that deals with very powerful subjects.
-We will be right in the process of growing up, when we face death.
+The final performance for the 47th edition.
+It is a contemporary piece from a company that deals with very powerful subjects.
+They will be right in the process of growing up, when we face death.
 This show will take us very far in emotion and in questioning.
 We end the season with something powerful, huge.
 It’s very well done.
-End with the end of life, something that ends but is going to be reborn … It’s perfect!”
+End with the end of life, something that ends but is going to be reborn … It’s perfect!

 For more information:

 Shows Mondays at 9 :30pm.
 Free entry, space is limited, reservations recommended.

 Avenue de la Quarantaine, 98000